 “Genius” is a word too often thrown about to describe musical talent.
 But in the case of Brian Wilson, it applies.

 A composer/arranger/producer extraordinaire, Wilson guided his bandmates through musical territory still uncharted by others.
 From “Surfin’ Safari” to “Pet Sounds,” The Beach Boys made an artistic leap equal to going from “Meet The Beatles” to “Sgt.
 Pepper’s Lonely Hearts Club Band.”

 “Pet Sounds” has been singled out by many as one of rock’s finest moments, and now its follow-up, “Smile,” finally has made its appearance, 45 years later.
 One has to wonder how the history of rock and roll would have changed had this work been released in 1967 as planned.

 With Brian in self-imposed exile, the group continued forward after the collapse of “Smile,” and released outstanding albums up until around 1973.
 A steady touring schedule kept the band and its catalog alive, and sales around the globe lifted The Beach Boys to the position of The United States’ top-ranked group in the Goldmine Hall of Fame.

-The vocal gymnastics of Wilson brothers Brian, Carl and Dennis, plus cousin Mike Love, Al Jardine and Bruce Johnston never has been equaled.
+The vocal gymnastics of Wilson brothers Brian, Carl and Dennis, plus cousin Mike Love, Al Jardine, David Marks and Bruce Johnston never has been equaled.

 7. BRUCE SPRINGSTEEN AND THE E-STREET BAND